blt/locker/README.md

 ### What are the performance implications of the library?

-I haven't the foggiest.
-A CT stress testing suite is intended.
+Fast Enough for my use-case. :)

+More seriously though, I haven't written automatic benchmarks for this library and if you _do_ write such a thing I'd love to see it.

 ## Future Work

-1. OTP admits some notifications of netsplits for applications. `locker` makes no attempts to use this information.
-It's undecided if this should be used or be left up to users to handle.
-1. `locker` does not have a stress test suite.
-It should and will.
+1. `locker` does not have a distributed stress test suite.
+It should.

 ## LICENSE